Skip to main content

 • How long does GERD last?

 Heartburn symptoms can last around 2-4 hours until the food leaves your stomach and goes into your small intestine.
+Mild heartburn, often triggered by certain foods, can typically be managed with over-the-counter medications and home remedies.
 Even after that point, you can have symptoms return later on.
 This could go on and repeat for days or weeks if left untreated.

 How To Reduce GERD And Heartburn Symptoms

 The first thing you can do is avoid foods that trigger GERD, acid reflux, or heartburn.
-This includes chocolate, caffeine, alcohol, carbonated soda, citrus fruits, tomatoes, and other acid foods.
+This includes chocolate, caffeine, alcohol, carbonated soda, citrus fruits, tomatoes, and other acidic foods.

 Medications